tjnenrtn/csm_chest_inspector/README.md

   - `allow_metadata_inventory_put`
   - `allow_metadata_inventory_take`

+For reference, here's the [pull request](https://github.com/minetest-mods/xdecor/pull/78/files) submitted to xdecor that fixed this issue with the mailbox node.

-Additionally, this [pull request](https://github.com/minetest/minetest/pull/5702) to Minetest added the ability to designate metadata as "private" meaning it is not sent to the client automatically.
+Also of interest, this [pull request](https://github.com/minetest/minetest/pull/5702) to Minetest added the ability to designate metadata as "private" meaning it is not sent to the client automatically.
 "Hiding stuff from cilent side mods" is noted as a potential use.
 See `mark_as_private()` in the Class Reference documentation for details.

+## The Release

 The release of this mod was delayed while makers of the affected mods were contacted about the issue.
-Happily, all mod projects responded quickly and patches were merged.
+Happily, each project responded quickly and fixes are merged.

 Now that problems are fixed in the affected mods, I am releasing this client mod.
 I hope that CSM will be a driver of better security practices as all of this was already possible before, but is now more approachable with the addition of the client lua API.
 Despite FUD slinging by certain people on the forums, client side modding is a great feature and makes for some exciting possibilities.
 Thanks to the devs of Minetest for this awesome functionality.